tummalapalliv/tummalapalliv/README.md

 - 👋 Hi, I’m Venkata Siva Krishna
 - 👀 I’m currently working for [Google LLC](https://about.google/) as a Lead QA Engineer
-- 🌱 I’m currently learning Python
+- 🌱 I’m working on improving my coding skills
 - 💬 Ask me about QA process and Methodlogies
 - 📫 How to reach me Venkata.siva2706@gmail.com
 -  Know about my experiences[ LinkedIn](https://www.linkedin.com/in/venkata-siva/)